danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ## 8. Assets

-All hereditaments and possessions of Light Stream Ministry are the property of **God Almighty, the Creator of heaven and earth**, and are held in trust and stewardship by the Trustees for the perpetual use, purpose, benefit, behest, and behoof of the peculiar Membership of this unincorporated Private Ministerial Association.
+All hereditaments and possessions of Light Stream Ministry are the property of **Source Almighty, the Creator of heaven and earth**, and are held in trust and stewardship by the Trustees for the perpetual use, purpose, benefit, behest, and behoof of the peculiar Membership of this unincorporated Private Ministerial Association.
 If at some time there is no individual Members of Light Stream Ministry holding the Offices of Trustee, all assets are re-vested with the unincorporated Light Stream Ministry and to be held until appointment of successor trustees has been made in accordance with Association Bylaws.

 ---